Lambrie/Lambrie.github.io/_posts/2020-04-07-getting-started-with-flask.md

 categories: Python
 tags: Python Flask "Web Development" PyCharm
 ---
-So you want to create a website?
-Look no futher than Python and the Flask web framework.
+So, you want to create a website?
+Look no further than Python and the Flask web framework.

-Are you looking at creating a static website, that just services static information to your audience, or a full fledged website with dynamic content.
-Nevermind Flask can do it all.
+Are you looking at creating a static website, that just services static information to your audience, or a full-fledged website with dynamic content?
+Never mind Flask can do it all.
 Okay maybe using Flask to serve static web pages might be a bit of overkill, but it`s always a good start into web development and it provides you with the opportunity to scale a static site into a dynamic information asset for yourself or organisation.

-In order for this starter tutorial to make sense I would assume you have some basic knowledge of the following components, else following the links to gain a basic understanding of these topics before contiuning:
+For this starter tutorial to make sense I would assume you have some basic knowledge of the following components, else following the links to gain a basic understanding of these topics before continuing:
 * [Python](https://www.google.com "What is Python")
 * [PIP](https://www.google.com "What is PIP")
 * [HTML](https://www.google.com "What is HTML")